Medical waste can be anything from needles, to blood products, to pathological and anatomical waste (human tissues, organs, etc.).

 Whether you are looking at an organ that no longer functions properly or contaminated blood, medical waste are items that cannot just be thrown into the trash.

-What Types of Organizations Produce Medical Waste?
+What Organizations Produce Medical Waste?

 To get a better understanding of the extent of medical waste that is produced daily, it can be beneficial to understand who regularly produces medical waste.